podipo/skella/README.md

 # Skella: a front end foundation

-## Note: We are still setting this up so it's interesting but not yet useful.
+This is a basic front-end only web project that uses the Node ecosystem to generate the static files that make up dynamic web sites.

+One of the main features of skella is the Living Style Library (still somewhat TBD) which contains examples of all styles and components in the system.

+# Technologies

-NPM installs our front end development tools like LESS and mustache templates.
+[NPM](https://www.npmjs.org/) installs our front end development tools like [LESS](http://lesscss.org/) and [mustache](https://github.com/janl/mustache.js).

-Bower installs the front end libraries like Bootstrap and Backbone.
+[Bower](http://bower.io/) installs the front end libraries like [Bootstrap](http://getbootstrap.com/) and [Backbone](http://backbonejs.org/).

-Grunt ties it all together.
+[Grunt](http://gruntjs.com/) ties it all together.

 # Installation